19Chris98H/Unity_Json_Data_Manager/README.md

 # Json Manager
 This package consists of two parts and uses the Newtonsoft Json Package.

 To install this 3rd-Party Package, open your Package Manager, hit the "+" and select "Add package from git URL ...".
 There you can type in *com.unity.nuget.newtonsoft-json* and press "Add".

+You can then simply download the single [package file](Json.unitypackage) and drop it into your project to import everything you need without cloning this whole repository.

 ## Helper Class
 On the one hand it consists of a Helper Class (JsonHelper), which takes over the serialization and deserialization of json files.
 This Helper Class can be used both at runtime and in the editor.
 For deserialization, a distinction is made between resources, i.e. static data, which are defined by the developer, and dynamic data, which reflect the state of the application.